Council on Affordable Housing: History

-The council was made up of 12 members appointed by the Governor of New Jersey and approved by the New Jersey Senate.
-COAH defined housing regions, estimated the needs for low/moderate income housing, allocated fair share numbers by municipality and reviewed plans to fulfill these obligations.
+With 11 members appointed by the Governor on the advice and consent of the Senate, COAH was empowered to: (1) define housing regions, (2) estimate low and moderate income housing needs, (3) set criteria and guidelines for municipalities to determine and address their own fair share numbers and then (4) review and approve Housing Elements and Fair Share Plans and Regional Contribution Agreements (RCAs) for municipalities.
+As a quasi-judicial organization, COAH could also impose resource restraints and consider motions regarding housing plans.

 As of January 2006, 287 of New Jersey's 566 municipalities were part of the COAH process, and another 78 were under the court's jurisdiction.
 There were at least two COAH municipalities in each of the state's 21 counties.
 Bergen County had 42 of its 70 municipalities involved, the highest number in the state, with Morris County's 29 municipalities ranking second.

 Municipalities originally were allowed to enter into a Regional Contribution Agreement (RCA), which allows them to pay a fee to another municipality that agrees to provide affordable housing units to fulfill up to half of the sending municipality's COAH obligations.
 The sending municipality must pay a negotiated fee for each unit transferred.
 For example, Marlboro Township signed an agreement in June 2008 that will have Trenton build or rehabilitate 332 housing units (out of Marlboro's 1,600-unit obligation), with Marlboro paying $25,000 per unit, a total of $8.3 million to Trenton for taking on the responsibility for these units.

 RCAs were suppressed by the state's housing laws on July 17, 2008.